-A North Sea operator planned to replace two 36” isolation valves offshore.
-The replacement of these valves within the utility shaft is an essential piece of maintenance to ensure continued safe operations.
+A North Sea Operator had planned to replace two 36” isolation valves offshore.
+The replacement of these valves within the utility shaft was an essential piece of maintenance that was required for continued safe operations.

 The Challenge

-The hazard identification (HAZID) study and ALARP assessment was carried out remotely, and hence required expert facilitation to engage all disciplines.
-Furthermore, the assessment required a chair who had both an appreciation of the practicalities of the operation and the skill set to assess risk.
+The hazard identification (HAZID) study and ALARP assessment was carried out remotely, and hence required expert facilitation to ensure the all disciplines were engaged.
+Furthermore, the session required a chair, who had a practical understanding of the task at hand along with experience in identifying and assessing risk.

 The Solution